jnovembre/BSD-QBio7/README.md

 # BSD-QBio7

-Repository for the seventh edition of the University of Chicago's *BSD Quantitative Biology Bootcamp*
+Repository for the seventh edition of the University of Chicago's *BSD Quantitative Biology Bootcamp.*

 ## Instructors